AsusControlCenter/Software-Dispatch-Guide/README.md

 Through this powerful method assist you reduce a lot of onsite install **application** time.
 (**application** itself have to support silent install command or accept unattend file)

+## Related Online video
+ - How to upload your software to software pool?
+[Software Pool](https://www.youtube.com/watch?v=gIYsaWSM8jk&t=0s&list=PLI1j8qlptDvIqajLOS9OveggyTcWLDJ3i&index=28 "Software Pool")
+ - How to dispatch your software to one device?
+[Software Dispatch](https://youtu.be/qba_tdvPF8E?list=PLI1j8qlptDvIqajLOS9OveggyTcWLDJ3i&t=219 "Software Dispatch")
+ - How to dispatch your software to multi devices?
+[Software Pool](https://youtu.be/qba_tdvPF8E?list=PLI1j8qlptDvIqajLOS9OveggyTcWLDJ3i&t=219 "Centrailzed Software Dispatch")

+## Identify the Package Path
 This document will show you how to pack your own software package for ASUS Control Center.
-We suggest you can watch the related video first.

-## Identify the Package Path
 Before making your own software package.
 You have to identify which SW deliver path is fit your software.